vinesh178/livekit-voice-ai-agent-setup/README.md

 ## Step 6: Log in to Twilio and Update Voice Configuration on SIP Trunk

-After the script has automatically created the SIP Trunk on Twilio, you’ll need to manually update the Voice Configuration to ensure everything works correctly.
+After the script has automatically created the SIP Trunk on Twilio, you'll need to manually update the Voice Configuration to ensure everything works correctly.

 # Run Voice Agent